atharvatekawade/Makespan-Energy-and-Reliability-Aware-Scheduling-in-Embedded-Systems/README.md

 # Makespan-Energy-and-Reliability-Aware-Scheduling-in-Embedded-Systems

-This problem is of scheduling applications modeled as a directed acyclic graph to minimize total execution time and energy consumption subject to reliability constraints in a multiprocessor embedded system.
-In particular, our algorithm performs better than others as reliability constraint gets tighter Our proposed methodology is compared with the following state-of-art algorithms
+This problem is of scheduling applications modeled as a directed acyclic graph to minimize total execution time and energy consumption subject to reliability constraints in a multiprocessor embedded system without fault-tolerance (each task is assigned a single processor).
+In particular, our algorithm (WANMS) performs better than others as reliability constraint gets tighter Our proposed methodology is compared with the following state-of-art algorithms:

 1) (ODS, MR, LEC) Dynamic DAG Scheduling on Multiprocessor
 Systems: Reliability, Energy, and Makespan - Jing Huang